 "Don't you fret," she told her, as she sat on the edge of the bed.
 "No spankings today."

 "But..."
-Iva began, her gaze heavier than any child her age should possess.
+Iva hesitated, her weighted gaze too weary for a child her age to possess.
 "Uncle Bunt said if there's one more fire.
-He gon' find out who doing it and...and..."
-She took a deep breath, her eyes now wet with tears.
+He gon' find out who doin' it and...and..."
+She pulled the covers up to her eyes now wet with tears.
 "Ain't he mad?"
 Ruthie shook her head, shushing the girl, and swaddling her tighter inside the blanket.

-"Is he mad," Ruthie corrected.
+"Is he mad."
+Ruthie pulled the blanket from Iva's face.
 "Don't you worry.
-None of this is your fault," she said wiping away Iva's tears.
+None of this is your fault."
+Wiping Iva's tears away, she sighed.
 "Your Uncle Bunt say a lot of things.
 It'll be all right in the morning."
 She leaned in and kissed her forehead again.
 "Come on now, get some sleep.
 Wouldn't want you to miss that church picnic."
 She hummed a soft tune and stroked Iva's thick hair plaits that had long come undone.
 As the lullaby wound to its conclusion, Ruthie spied the girl's struggles to keep her eyes open until sleep overtook her.
 Instead of joining Iva in bed, Ruthie made a soundless trek through the hallway toward the living-room with hopes of catching Bunt before he turned down for the night.
 Along the way, her niece's words replayed in her thoughts, encasing her in a cloud of doubt.

 Uncle Bunt said if there's one more fire...